propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.46 - 2023-03-27 =
+* Added ability to output properties in carousel format.
+To achieve this pass carousel="yes" through to any property-related shortcode
+* Added ability to export viewings, offers and sales sub grids on a property and contact record.
+This will export them as a CSV
+* Added negotiator filter to admin enquiry list
+* Added ability to change Elementor brochure link widget label
+* Added 'propertyhive_search_form_action' filter so search form action can be customised
+* Searching by reference number in the backend property list now does a flexible search
+* Tweaked Vimeo fancybox regex to support format https://vimeo.com/123/ABC
+* Ensured viewings related 'save_post' hook is only executed if the viewings module is enabled
+* Elementor compatibility fixes removing use of deprecated functions
+* Corrected PHP warning when saving applicant with no rent entered

 = 1.5.45 - 2023-01-09 =
 * Added custom query 'onmarketpropertyquery' for Elementor loops so properties can be bought in using the new Elementor Pro Loop Builder feature